What things are currently banned in China?

 Gambling is underground in China.
 Image by Stefan Schweihofer on Pixabay.

-Gambling and casinos are outlawed in mainland China, and there’s no sign of that changing with President Xi Jinping’s anti-corruption campaign that aims to clamp down on money laundering.
+Gambling and casinos are outlawed in mainland China, and there’s no sign of that changing with Chinese President Xi Jinping’s anti-corruption campaign that aims to clamp down on money laundering.

 Macau is the big exception here, which has a different governance system to the mainland.